AdaCore/gnatdashboard/gnathub/docs/source/user-manual/execute_driver.rst

 |GNAThub|'s core plug-ins
 -------------------------

-|Product|'s driver comes with a set of core plug-ins, available in the
+|GNATdashboard|'s driver comes with a set of core plug-ins, available in the
 :command:`[system]` repository, allowing quick integration with a software development team's workflow.